fredemmott/psr7-http-message-hhi/README.md

 - The return value of `StreamInterface::rewind()` is undefined in PSR7.
 This project defines it as `void` to avoid users depending on a non-standard return value.
+- `RequestInterface::getRequestTarget()` is marked as `@return string`, however this is not always accurate, given that `RequestInterface::withRequestTarget()` explicitly allows any type for the request target, which must be preserved verbatim.